Hug9V/Stock-Market-Prediction-Model/README.md

 This project aims at creating a machine learning model to predict the direction of the S&P500 index price based on historical data, ticker symbol: GSPC.

+Project Steps
-Project Steps • Download data using the yfinance package in python • Explore, clean, and visualize the data using pandas • Create and train an initial machine learning model • Generate a back testing system to be more precise in the accuracy measurement • Improve the accuracy of the model
+• Download data using the yfinance package in python
+• Explore, clean, and visualize the data using pandas
+• Create and train an initial machine learning model
+• Generate a back testing system to be more precise in the accuracy measurement
+• Improve the accuracy of the model

+Tools:
+Python:
+• Pandas
+• YFinance
-Tools: Python: • Pandas • YFinance • OS • Sklearn • RandomForestClassifier
+• OS • Sklearn
+• RandomForestClassifier

 Questions

-Given the fact that Machine Learning is designed and used for predicting market price fluctuations or price forecasting, among other things, can it be a reliable tool?
+1. Given the fact that Machine Learning is designed and used for predicting market price fluctuations or price forecasting, among other things, can it be a reliable tool?
-Could we get an accurate prediction on the direction of the price solely on historical data? can a model be created to predict more accurate outcomes or results? would I use this model to trade in the S&P500?
+2. Could we get an accurate prediction on the direction of the price solely on historical data?
+3. Can a model be created to predict more accurate outcomes or results?
+4. Would I use this model to trade in the S&P500?

 Hypothesis

-I would say that Machine Learning is a reliable tool.
+1. I would say that Machine Learning is a reliable tool.
-It would be kind of hard to get an accurate prediction solely on historical data, other factors would have to be considered.
+2. It would be kind of hard to get an accurate prediction solely on historical data, other factors would have to be considered.
-Technology is always improving; so, I would say yes.
+3. Technology is always improving; so, I would say yes.
-Yes, because Machine Learning algorithms are being used to generate pricing forecasts that are more reliable and more accurate.
+4. Yes, because Machine Learning algorithms are being used to generate pricing forecasts that are more reliable and more accurate.

-Downloading the data I downloaded the historical data of the S&P500 from yahoo finance by loading a package called yfinance into Jupiter notebook, this package calls the yahoo API to download daily stock and index prices.
+Downloading the data

+I downloaded the historical data of the S&P500 from yahoo finance by loading a package called yfinance into Jupiter notebook, this package calls the yahoo API to download daily stock and index prices.
+Nonetheless, I’m providing yahoo finance S&P500 index historical data website as reference: S&P 500 (^GSPC) Historical Data - Yahoo Finance

 In this case I did not implement a ROCCC approach to determine the credibility of the data.

-Nonetheless, I’m providing yahoo finance S&P500 index historical data website as reference: S&P 500 (^GSPC) Historical Data - Yahoo Finance Using the history method in python, I decided to take a look at all the historical data starting 12-30-1927 where there was only a 90-stock index, up to March 14,2024 to find out if there is an overall upswing or downswing trend on the market.
+Using the history method in python, I decided to take a look at all the historical data starting 12-30-1927 where there was only a 90-stock index, up to March 14,2024 to find out if there is an overall upswing or downswing trend on the market.
 Cleaning and visualizing the data.

 I then proceeded to visualize and clean the data using pandas; I first plotted the data in the data frame to have a better look at the trend, here we can see the trading dates on the x-axis, and the closing price on the y-axis; it is obvious that the overall trend of the index fund is in an upswing position since late 1980, which means that we would’ve been better off buying some stock in early 1990, or even in 2009 or 2010.